Midtown - Downtown in Columbia in Richland County, South Carolina — The American South (South Atlantic)

 Erected 2023 by Historic Columbia and USC OFfice of Diversity, Equity, and Inclusion.
 (Marker Number 40-222.)

 Location.
 33° 59.848′ N, 81° 1.793′ W. Marker is in Columbia, South Carolina, in Richland County.
 It is in Midtown - Downtown.
-Marker is on Sumter Street south of College Street, on the right when traveling north.
+It is on Sumter Street south of College Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 902 Sumter St, Columbia SC 29208, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-University of South Carolina (a few steps from this marker); Lieber College (within shouting distance of this marker); Pinckney College (within shouting distance of this marker); Legare College (within shouting distance of this marker); The South Caroliniana Library (about 300 feet away, measured in a direct line); a different marker also named The South Caroliniana Library (about 300 feet away); University of South Carolina World War I Memorial (about 300 feet away); Clariosophic Literary Society (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: University of South Carolina (a few steps from this marker); Lieber College (within shouting distance of this marker); Pinckney College (within shouting distance of this marker); Legare College (within shouting distance of this marker); The South Caroliniana Library (about 300 feet away, measured in a direct line); a different marker also named The South Caroliniana Library (about 300 feet away); University of South Carolina World War I Memorial (about 300 feet away); Clariosophic Literary Society (about 300 feet away).
 Touch for a list and map of all markers in Columbia.

 Credits.
-This page was last revised on May 18, 2023.
+This page was last revised on January 24, 2026.
 It was originally submitted on May 14, 2023, by Dave W of Co, Colorado.
-This page has been viewed 78 times since then and 19 times this year.
+This page has been viewed 402 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on May 14, 2023, by Dave W of Co, Colorado. • Bernard Fisher was the editor who published this page.